SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/04-space-complexity/01-space-complexity.md

 The `printPairs` method prints all possible pairs of numbers from the input array.
 It uses nested loops to iterate over each element of the array twice.
 As a result, the memory usage grows quadratically with the input size n.
 For every element in the array, the method requires space to store the pair of numbers being printed.

-4. Exponential Space O(2^n): An algorithm has exponential space complexity, denoted as O(2^n), if the amount of memory used grows exponentially with the input size.
+4. Exponential Space `O(2^n)`: if the amount of memory used grows exponentially with the input size.
 These algorithms typically involve recursive algorithms with branching paths that create a large number of intermediate solutions.

 ```java